-In order to register your device to connect to the things network, you must first create an application for these devices to belong to.
+In order to register your device, you must first create an application for these devices to belong to.
 This way the Network will know where to send the devices data to.

 Enter a unique